thomas7392/DOLPHINN/README.md

 ## 2. The DOLPHINN code <a name="design"></a>

+`DOLPHINN` is built around its central class `DOLPHINN.pinn.DOLPHINN` that defines and solves the optimal control problem or initial value problem.
 A simplified overview of the workflow with `DOLPHINN` is the following diagram
 ![Alt Text](Images/DOLPHINN_overview.png)

 An extensive tutorial on how the module works and how it can be used to solve user-defined optimal control problems can be found [here](Tutorials/earth_mars_low_thrust_transfer.ipynb).